When working with Python for AI software, you'll often encounter pip

 Network connection errors

-Module not found error
+Package not found error

-- For example, entering
+- For example, after entering

 pip install xxx